xcart/xcart-docs/_pages/kb_en/shipping/free_shipping/free_shipping_on_orders_that_meet_certain_conditions.md

     ![xc5_freeshipping_method_3items_checkout.png]({{site.baseurl}}/attachments/ref_T9GhEfev/xc5_freeshipping_method_3items_checkout.png)

 ## Example 4.
-Free shipping on orders of up to 200 g weight
+Free Shipping on Orders of up to 200 g Weight

 1. Go to the Shipping methods section (**Store setup** > **Shipping**) and create a new shipping method - the one to be used for the free delivery of orders with an unpackaged weight of no more than: